W&T Offshore Announces Timing of First Quarter 2021 Earnings Release and Conference Call

-HOUSTON, April 19, 2021 (GLOBE NEWSWIRE) -- W&T Offshore, Inc. (NYSE: WTI) today announced the timing of its first quarter 2021 earnings release and conference call.
+HOUSTON, April 19, 2021 (GLOBE NEWSWIRE) -- W&T Offshore, Inc. (: WTI) today announced the timing of its first quarter 2021 earnings release and conference call.

 The Company said it will issue its first quarter 2021 earnings release on Tuesday, May 4, 2021, after the close of trading and host a conference call to discuss financial and operational results on Wednesday morning, May 5, 2021, at 9:00 a.m.
 Central Time (10:00 a.m.
 Eastern Time.)